ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.ble/README.md

 	Placeholder for next release:
 	### __WORK IN PROGRESS__
 -->
+### 0.13.0 (2022-04-27)
+* The option to allow recording new devices is now available in the config dialog.
+When the adapter starts, it will be disabled, and when enabled, it will be automatically disabled after 5 minutes (#730, #729)
+* Fix: RSSI will now be updated, even if it was unchanged (#493)
+* Dependency updates, lots of dependency updates...

 ### 0.12.0 (2020-10-29)
 * Scanning is now done in a separate process, so uncatchable errors in `noble` no longer bring down the main process